 EPKS have two significant advantages over traditional press kits: distribution efficiency and cost.
 The third, expansion of the impact of EPKs on recipients by means of video, virtual reality productions, games and other involving media remains something waiting to be fully explored.

 Overview of an Effective EPK strategy

 - Purpose.
 Sending out an EPK without a specific purpose well beyond mere information—"Hey, here's our great band and we're playing this coming Wednesday"—is just a waste of time and effort.
-High on the list effective purpose strategies is to convert a journalist into a participant and then into a fan.
+High on the list, effective purpose strategies are to convert a journalist into a participant and then into a fan.
 Think of the EPK as the lure and the website as the trap.
 You're out to capture people you don't even know and to convert them into fans.

 Now it's your turn.
-Above are the absolutely necessary bare bones of an EPK strategy.
+Above are the bare bones of an EPK strategy.
 The beauty is that you can produce an EPK for virtually nothing (or you can spend a lot of money, as you choose).
 These essential elements cost nothing.
-All they really need to come to life in your band's EPK is your imagination.
+All they need to come to life in your band's EPK is your imagination.